CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

 ### Example Configuration

-An example configuration for single tag translation in traditional bridge mode on a leaf switch is shown below.
+This example shows a configuration for single tag translation in traditional bridge mode on a leaf.

 {{< expand "Example /etc/network/interfaces File" >}}